vondele/cdbexplore/Readme.md

   --cursedWins          Argument passed to cdbsearch. (default: False) --bulkConcurrency BULKCONCURRENCY
-                        Number of concurrent processes running cdbsearch. (default: 4) --forever             Pass positions from filename to cdbsearch in an infinite loop. (default: False)
+                        Number of concurrent processes running cdbsearch. (default: 4) --forever             Pass positions from filename to cdbsearch in an infinite loop, increasing depthLimit by one after each completed cycle. (default: False)
 ```

 Example: